metekaya/news-feed-app/README.md

 - **Save Preferences**: You can save your desired preferences and they'll be loaded when you login.
 - **User-Friendly Interface**: Enjoy a clean and intuitive user interface for seamless navigation and reading.

+## Prerequisites

+Before you begin, ensure that you have met the following requirements:

+- You have installed Node.js.
+If not, you can download it from [here](https://nodejs.org/).

 ## Installation